 There are many different styles of kickboxing due to it's vast mixed background.
 Our Kickboxing class is purely practiced for the means of combat sport and is based on a Taekwon-Do style.
 The classes are focused on developing skill levels through the ranks of; beginner, intermediate and advanced.

 When first starting, the student will begin at novice level (white-yellow belt grades level) then progressing onto intermediate (green to blue grade level) before progressing onto advanced (red and black grade level).
 Once reaching Black Belt, the practitioner no longer obtains a new belt colour, but their grade is represented in Dans (number ranks) usually portrayed in roman numeric format.
 The highest rank to be achieved in Kickboxing is 8th Dan.

 The name speaks for itself; this form of competition is performed in a ring and primarily has similar rules to boxing.
-The main difference is that the opponent may also use their legs to defend and attack.
-The competition is finished when a fighter is knocked out or a technical knockout occurs (TKO).
-If the competition ends after the designated rounds, then the fighter who has scored on their opponent effectively and proficiently will be deemed the winner.
-In the event of a tied result, the fighter whom was judged to be technically better will be given the decision.
+The main difference is that opponent may also use his legs to defend and attack.
+The competition is finished when a fighter is knocked out or TKO.
+If the competition ends after the three two minute rounds then the fighter who has scored on his opponent effectively and proficiently will be deemed to be the winner, in the event of a tied result the fighter whom was judged to be technically better will be given the decision.

 The competitors wear loose fitting clothing, a pair of kicking pants and V-neck